IAIA24 Sessions

 Session Proposal ID 298

-Lead Chair: Rosanne Van Schie | CoChair: Kacie McLaren
+Lead Chair: Rosanne Van Schie | CoChair: Sara Mainville

 Session Format: Theme forum – Panel discussion | Accepts Submissions: Open